jburguete/genetic/README.md

 3. Include the genetic headers in your source code files:
 > \#include "genetic/genetic.h"

-4. Link the dynamic library in your source directory:
+4. Link the dynamic library in your source directory as follows:
 > $ ln -s genetic/libgenetic.so
    or in Windows systems:
 > $ ln -s genetic/libgenetic.dll

-5. Link the genetic library with your code to build the executable file i.e.
+5. Link the genetic library with your code to build the executable file, for
+   example:
 > $ gcc YOUR\_CODE.c -L. -Wl,-rpath=. -lgenetic \`pkg-config --libs gsl\`

 USING THE ALGORITHM IN OTHER PROGRAMS